Mohs Surgeons Leading the Future:

 Email Completed Applications: email@example.com

 Questions?
-Questions about the application may be directed to Emily Knippel at firstname.lastname@example.org or (414) 347-1103.
+Questions about the application may be directed to ACMS Staff at firstname.lastname@example.org or (414) 347-1103.

 The American College of Mohs Surgery Foundation invites applications for a one-year leadership program: Mohs Surgeons Leading the Future.
-The duration of the program is from the 2022 to the 2023 Annual Meetings.
-The program will accept up to six participants this year.
+The duration of the program is from the 2023 to the 2024 Annual Meetings.
+The program will accept up to eight participants this year.
 Participants will learn valuable leadership skills, gain exposure to the leadership and strategic goals of ACMS, and have a seasoned Mohs surgeon leader as a mentor.
-This program requires a time commitment for travel and training.
+This program requires a time commitment for monthly meetings as well as travel to three in-person programs.
 Most costs to participate will be provided by the ACMS Foundation.

 - The purpose of the leadership program is to support and grow the influence of Mohs surgeons and the ACMS in our commitment to patients with skin cancers by developing and strengthening a pipeline for leadership within the ACMS.